The Types of Call Center Frauds to Fight in 2026

 • Data Import and Export

-Moreover, fraud data analytics methodologies can either be statistical data analysis or artificial intelligence (AI).
-Moreover, there are four important parts to a fraud prevention and detection process:
+Fraud data analytics can use either statistical analysis or artificial intelligence (AI).
+There are also four key components in a fraud prevention and detection process:

-• Capturing and unifying all data types from all channels and incorporating them into the analytical process.
+• Capturing and unifying data types from all channels and incorporating them into the analytical process.

 • Always monitoring transactions and employing behavioral analytics for facilitating real-time decision-making.